v-fox/live_opensuse_hsf/README.md

 It provides:
 ------------
 * complete toolkit that created it
-* fresh stable kernel from Kernel:stable repo
+* fresh stable kernel based on ones from Kernel:stable repo
+configured for low latency and maximum hardware support
 * fresh video stack with open OpenCL support from X11 repo with option
 to switch to bleeding edge from pontostroy (git & kernel rc's) repoes
 * LXQt slim desktop environment